Alex Jones ordered to pay $965 million for Sandy Hook lies

 Associated Press

 WATERBURY, Conn.
-(AP) — The conspiracy theorist Alex Jones should pay $965 million to people who suffered from his false claim that the Sandy Hook Elementary School shooting was a hoax, a jury in Connecticut decided Wednesday.
+(AP) — Jurors ordered conspiracy theorist Alex Jones on Wednesday to pay nearly $1 billion to Sandy Hook Elementary School shooting victims’ relatives and an FBI agent, who said he turned their loss and trauma into years of torment by promoting the lie that the rampage was a hoax.

-The verdict is the second big judgment against the Infowars host over his relentless promotion of the lie that the 2012 massacre never happened, and that the grieving families seen in news coverage were actors hired as part of a plot to take away people’s guns.
+The $956 million verdict is the second big judgment against the Infowars host for spreading the myth that the massacre never happened, and that the grieving families seen in news coverage were actors hired as part of a plot to take away people’s guns.

-It came in a lawsuit filed by the relatives of five children and three educators killed in the mass shooting, plus an FBI agent who was among the first responders to the scene.
+The verdict came in a defamation lawsuit filed by the relatives of five children and three educators killed in the 2012 shooting, plus an FBI agent who was among the first responders.
 A Texas jury in August awarded nearly $50 million to the parents of another slain child.

+“And it shouldn’t be this hard, and it shouldn’t be this scary,” said Parker, who became an early target of conspiracy theorists after he spoke at a news conference the day after the shooting.
+The jury awarded him the most of any plaintiff: $120 million.

+Jones’ lawyer, Norm Pattis, said the verdict was higher than he expected.
+He plans to appeal.

 Testifying during the trial, Jones acknowledged he had been wrong about Sandy Hook.
 The shooting was real, he said.
 But both in the courtroom and on his show, he was defiant.